 This issue pack focuses on groundnuts in Malawi, but much of the information here can be adapted to other sub-Saharan African countries where groundnuts are grown.

-In the final section, section 5, we list sources for further information on the post-harvest value chain for groundnuts.
-This includes resource organizations, online radio programs, online videos, and online documents.
+In section 3, we list sources for further information on the post-harvest value chain for groundnuts.
+This includes resource organizations, online videos, and online documents.

 You might use the information in this issue pack in several ways.
 For example:

-- You could use the audio and video resources and online documents in section 5 to help create programs on groundnuts.
+- You could use the video resources and online documents in section 3 to help create programs on groundnuts.

 To minimize post-harvest losses, the most critical step is efficient drying.

 Storing groundnuts with high moisture content makes them prone to mould infestation, which leads to aflatoxin contamination.
-To minimize aflatoxin and disease, it’s important to dry groundnuts effectively.
+To minimize aflatoxin, it’s important to dry groundnuts effectively.

-Traditional drying techniques include: laying plants’ pods upwards in the field for several days, drying groundnuts on roofs, heaping groundnuts in the field or in houses, and storing wet groundnuts in bags while waiting for the sun.
-These practices greatly increase the risk of aflatoxin contamination, and should be avoided.
+Poor drying techniques include: laying plants’ pods upwards in the field for several days when temperatures are high, drying groundnuts on roofs, heaping groundnuts in the field or in houses, and storing wet groundnuts in bags while waiting for the sun.
+These practices greatly increase the risk of aflatoxin contamination, reduce quality and seed viability, and should be avoided.

 There are several more effective methods for drying groundnuts.
 Farmers can build cocks, dry groundnuts on racks or A-frames, or use windrows and mats (these methods are described below).
 Whatever method is used, it’s important to remember that when groundnut pods are exposed to the sun for too long, seed quality can badly deteriorate and seeds may not germinate.